jackericson98/vorpy/README.md

 2. **Input File Information**: Displays the general information about the input file and the groupings within it.
 3. **Input Locations**: Shows where the input file, the output directory, and any other loaded files can be located.
 4. **Radii/Mass Changing**: Allows the user to adjust the radii and masses of any given element and/or specific atoms in set residues (see [Radii/Mass Adjustments](#radii-mass-adjustments)).
 5. **System Exports**: Shows the different options for exports at the system level.
-Launches another window with different options including logs, ball files, set atoms (see [System Exports](#system-exports))
+Launches another window with different options including logs, ball files, set atoms (see [System](#system))
 6. **Reset**: Clears the program of any system, files, and settings that have been added.
 7. **Groups Section**: Holds each of the groups to be built and all of the corresponding selections, settings, and exports (see [Groups](#groups-gui))
 8. **Group Name**: Changes the name for the current group.
 Works as the name for the sub-directory for the given group's output files
 9. **Group Selections**: Allows the user to add/delete atoms/balls, residues, chains, and molecules using and index or a range.
 If the range entry is unfilled only the single object's index identified in the index entry box will be chosen.
 The indices start at 0 and correspond to the oder in which they appear in the ball file.
 10. **Group Selection Tracker**: Tracks the selections that the the user has added to the group.
-11. **Group Build Settings**: Tracks the given settings the given group will be built with (see [Group Build Settings](#group-build-settings).
+11. **Group Build Settings**: Tracks the given settings the given group will be built with
 12. **Group Exports**: Holds the different exports for the given group.
-There are three default options: small, medium, and large exports (see [Group Exports](#group-exports)).
-If the user wants to export custom options, there is a custom exports button with all possible exports for the group (see [Group Exports](#group-exports)).
+There are three default options: small, medium, and large exports.
+If the user wants to export custom options, there is a custom exports button with all possible exports for the group.
 13. **Run Group**: Solves the group and exports the given exports.
 Will only solve the current group and export the current selection.
 14. **Add/Delete Groups**: Adjusts the number of groups being solved.
 The delete button points to the current group and will ask for permission before deleting anything.
 15. **Help**: The help button launches a window that explains all of the functions of the program and the GUI and serves as a reminder for the user (see [Help Window](#help-window))